0 comments

 144 minutes

-25 million budget
+25 million budget21 grams director

-4 intertwined stories - Morocco boys with guns / Mexican nanny with children / American husband with gun shot wife / Japanese dumb girl with sexual needs 3 countries (Morocco, Mexico and Japan)
+20 people 7 Golden Globe nomination6 families 5 times I looked at my watch 4 intertwined stories - Morocco boys with guns / Mexican nanny with children / American husband with gun shot wife / Japanese dumb girl with sexual needs 3 countries (Morocco, Mexico and Japan) 2 tits exposed (by rising Japanese actress Rinko Kikuchi)1 excellent actress wasted (Cate Blanchett) 1 excellent actress discovered (Adriana Barraza playing the nanny)

 1 Golden Globe for Best Picture (Drama)